• Skip to primary navigation

 The weather may play a role in after Christmas shopping this year, with 5-18 inches of new snow expected in Washington D.C, New York and New England.
 But bad weather plays a more important role before Christmas, than after.
 People can hold off on redeeming their gift cards for a while, since they are not bound by a firm date when they have to have their gifts ready.
 After Christmas sales are considered “the icing on the cake” for retailers.
 And indeed retailers feel the brunt of the storm with lower after Christmas sales.
 Now that the storm has passed retailers are waiting for increased sales with abated breath.
 They are hoping to turn a good year into a great one.

-Filed Under: Blog, Conferences & Education, Digital & Internet Marketing, Traditional Marketing Tagged With: 2010 retail sales, brand, Business Coach, Business Consulting, christmas sales, Long Island Business, SEO Search Engine Optimization, shopping, Social Brand, Visibility Marketing, year end 2010
+Filed Under: Basil's Blog #AIa, Conferences & Education, Digital & Internet Marketing, Traditional Marketing Tagged With: 2010 retail sales, brand, Business Coach, Business Consulting, christmas sales, Long Island Business, SEO Search Engine Optimization, shopping, Social Brand, Visibility Marketing, year end 2010

 Primary Sidebar